 A 1.8-liter four-cylinder in 1.8 and 1.8 S models develops 126 horsepower and teams with either a four-speed-automatic or five-speed-manual transmission.

 Side-impact airbags and antilock brakes are optional in all models but the 1.8.

 Any regular Sentra serves as capable and comfortable transportation.
 Each model blends a pleasant ride with easy maneuverability — all for a moderate price.�

 Nissan continues to position the Sentra SE-R against the Honda Civic Si and Volkswagen GTI.
 SE-R design cues include a mesh grille, fog lamps, body-colored side sill extensions and a rear spoiler.
 The SE-R features performance-tuned shock absorbers and 16-inch tires, while the SE-R Spec V sedan gets 17-inch tires.
 A Brembo brake package is optional for the SE-R Spec V, which benefits from a track-oriented suspension and features an interior with black and silver accents.

-Under the hood, the SE-R contains a 2.5-liter four-cylinder that makes 165 hp and 6,000 rpm; it teams with a four-speed automatic.
-The SE-R Spec V holds a 175-hp version of that engine and mates solely with a close-ratio six-speed-manual gearbox.
-Nissan says the SE-R Spec V has an improved gearbox for 2005.
-A 300-watt Rockford Fosgate stereo is optional in the SE-R.
+The SE-R contains a 2.5-liter four-cylinder that makes 165 hp at 6,000 rpm; it teams with a four-speed-automatic transmission.
+The SE-R Spec V holds a 175-hp version of that engine and works solely with a close-ratio six-speed-manual gearbox.
+A 300-watt Rockford Fosgate stereo is optional.